open-telemetry/opentelemetry-java-instrumentation/docs/agent-features.md

-# OpenTelemetry Java Agent Features
+# OpenTelemetry Javaagent Features

-This lists out some of the features specific to java agents that OpenTelemetry Auto Instrumentation provides.
+This lists out some of the features specific to javaagents that OpenTelemetry Auto Instrumentation provides.

 - Bundled exporters